fallen-icarus/cardano-swaps/GettingStarted.md

   --tx-file tx.body
 ```

-The returned budgets will be indexed by the input order. **This may not be the same order you
+The returned budgets will be indexed by the input order and policy id order. **This may not be the
-specified when building the temporary transaction.** The node will reorder the inputs
+same order you specified when building the temporary transaction.** The node will reorder them
-lexicographically based on the inputs' tx hashes and output indexes.
+lexicographically based on the tx hashes and output indexes for inputs, and the policy ids for
+minting policies.

 ##### Submitting the final transaction
 Submitting the final transaction for addition to the blockchain can be done with this command: